kchens/kchens.github.io/pages/words/06_16_2014_The_Odin_Project_Flight_Booker.md

 ######An aside on dates

-In the above code, the `on_date` method is used -- and with good reason.
+In the above code, the `on_date` (a user-created) method is used -- and with good reason.
 When the flights were seeded, the date attribute was recorded in this format:  `2014-06-28 02:25:56 -0400` or something similar.

 However, when the dates were displayed to the user, the date format changed to MM/DD/YYY.